 - Additional prizes may be awarded (best blueprint, most creative, etc.)

-- First place winners in each division will advance to the state competition on May 17, 2019
+- First place winners in each division will advance to the state competition.

 4 – 5 level Scoring Rubric

 6 – 8 level Scoring Rubric

 Note: The 6 – 8 level scoring rubric now includes an Inventory /Budget category.

 “The idea began with a conversation over coffee between a pair of friends and former colleagues, and in less than five years, it turned into a statewide phenomenon.
 “What if we could design a program that provides materials and training for educators and helps generate student interest in science, technology, engineering and mathematics (STEM)?” they asked.
 That was at the heart of the conversation early in 2010 between Amy Cribbs and Jill Jones, who share a passion for science education dating back to their tenures working at Carnegie Science Center.”

 Read more from the article “A Homegrown STEM Challenge Goes Statewide in Pennsylvania,” ThermoFisher Scientific, Thermofisher.com, which describes the origins of this fantastic student event.